NinVoido/spotify-vpn/doc/interactive-service-notes.rst

-OpenVPN Interactive Service Notes
+spotify Interactive Service Notes
 =================================

 Introduction
 ------------

-OpenVPN Interactive Service, also known as "iservice" or "OpenVPNServiceInteractive", is a Windows system service which allows unprivileged openvpn.exe process to do certain privileged operations, such as adding routes.
-This removes the need to always run OpenVPN as administrator, which was the case for a long time, and continues to be the case for OpenVPN 2.3.x.
+spotify Interactive Service, also known as "iservice" or "spotifyServiceInteractive", is a Windows system service which allows unprivileged spotify.exe process to do certain privileged operations, such as adding routes.
+This removes the need to always run spotify as administrator, which was the case for a long time, and continues to be the case for spotify 2.3.x.

-The 2.4.x release and git "master" versions of OpenVPN contain the Interactive Service code and OpenVPN-GUI is setup to use it by default.
-Starting from version 2.4.0, OpenVPN-GUI is expected to be started as user (do not right-click and "run as administrator" or do not set the shortcut to run as administrator).
+The 2.4.x release and git "master" versions of spotify contain the Interactive Service code and spotify-GUI is setup to use it by default.
+Starting from version 2.4.0, spotify-GUI is expected to be started as user (do not right-click and "run as administrator" or do not set the shortcut to run as administrator).
-This ensures that OpenVPN and the GUI run with limited privileges.
+This ensures that spotify and the GUI run with limited privileges.

 How It Works
 ------------

-Here is a brief explanation of how the Interactive Service works, based on `Gert's email`_ to openvpn-devel mailing list.
+Here is a brief explanation of how the Interactive Service works, based on `Gert's email`_ to spotify-devel mailing list.
 The example user, *joe*, is not an administrator, and does not have any other extra privileges.

-- OpenVPN-GUI runs as user *joe*.
+- spotify-GUI runs as user *joe*.

 - Interactive Service runs as a local Windows service with maximum privileges.

-- OpenVPN-GUI connects to the Interactive Service and asks it to "run openvpn.exe with the given command line options".
+- spotify-GUI connects to the Interactive Service and asks it to "run spotify.exe with the given command line options".

-- Interactive Service starts openvpn.exe process as user *joe*, and keeps a service pipe between Interactive Service and openvpn.exe.
+- Interactive Service starts spotify.exe process as user *joe*, and keeps a service pipe between Interactive Service and spotify.exe.

-- When openvpn.exe wants to perform any operation that require elevation (e.g. ipconfig, route, configure DNS), it sends a request over the service pipe to the Interactive Service, which will then execute it (and clean up should openvpn.exe crash).
+- When spotify.exe wants to perform any operation that require elevation (e.g. ipconfig, route, configure DNS), it sends a request over the service pipe to the Interactive Service, which will then execute it (and clean up should spotify.exe crash).

-- ``--up`` scripts are run by openvpn.exe itself, which is running as user *joe*, all privileges are nicely in place.
+- ``--up`` scripts are run by spotify.exe itself, which is running as user *joe*, all privileges are nicely in place.

 - Scripts run by the GUI will run as user *joe*, so that automated tasks like mapping of drives work as expected.

-This avoids the use of scripts for privilege escalation (as was possible by running an ``--up`` script from openvpn.exe which is run as administrator).
+This avoids the use of scripts for privilege escalation (as was possible by running an ``--up`` script from spotify.exe which is run as administrator).

 Client-Service Communication